WRF Physics¶

 mp_physics=53

-As in option 50, but with 3-moment ice, plus double-moment cloud water
+As in Morrison and Milbrandt Predicted Particle Property (P3), but with 3-moment ice and double-moment cloud water

 Jensen ISHMAEL¶